On Statistical Learning of Simplices: Unmixing Problem Revisited: Experimental Results

 This way, one can choose $\mathcal{S}_{\mathrm{init}}\in\mathbb{S}_K$ such that its vertices are randomly selected from $\mathrm{conv}\left(\boldsymbol{D}\right)$.
 We have empirically observed that such initialization leads to a substantially faster convergence.
 Moreover, one can accelerate the execution of Algorithm \ref{alg:rcchgd} by approximating the gradient in \eqref{eq:totalGrad} via computing it only for data points in $\mathrm{conv}\left(\boldsymbol{D}\right)$ instead of the whole dataset $\boldsymbol{D}$.

 The effect of the proposed approximation for the gradient remains negligible on the performance of Algorithm \ref{alg:rcchgd} in low noise regimes.
 In other words, when $\gamma$ is chosen to be relatively low, which means the objective function of Algorithm \ref{alg:rcchgd} becomes more similar to that of ML estimator, the proposed algorithm tries to find a simplex that encompasses almost all of the data points.
 This is, however, equivalent to encompassing the convex hull of data points which suggests that the proposed approximation of gradient becomes significantly close to \eqref{eq:totalGrad} after a number of initial iterations.
+We already know that the convex hull of a set of $n$ points can be determined in $g_{n,K}\leq\tilde{O}\left(n^{\left\lfloor K/2\right\rfloor}\right)$ arithmetic operations, which grows exponentially w.r.t. $K$ \cite{chazelle1993optimal}.
+However, the mentioned bound corresponds to a worst-case analysis which might not be the case in many real-world or randomly formed databases.
+As a result, we have faced a far smaller computational burden in our experiments, i.e. $g_{n,K}\ll \tilde{O}\left(n^{\left\lfloor K/2\right\rfloor}\right)$ even for moderate $K$.
+A detailed experimental or analytic investigation of this issue goes beyond the scope of this paper.

-On the other hand, we already know that the convex hull of a set of $n$ points can be determined in $O\left(nK\log n\right)$ arithmetic operations.
-Therefore, the above-mentioned strategy reduces the expected computational complexity of approximating the gradient to $O\left(nK\log n + f_{n,K}K^3\right)$, where $f_{n,K}$ denotes the expected number of vertices of the convex hull of $n$ randomly chosen points inside a $K$-simplex.
+Therefore, the proposed strategy reduces the expected computational complexity of approximating the gradient to $O\left(g_{n,K} + f_{n,K}K^3\right)$, where $f_{n,K}$ denotes the expected number of vertices of the convex hull of $n$ randomly chosen points inside a $K$-simplex.
 It can be at least empirically confirmed that for large $n$, we have $f_{n,K}\ll n$.
-As a result of the mentioned initialization and acceleration strategies, our method runs fairly faster than its rival frameworks with a negligible harm to its performance.
+As a result of the mentioned initialization and acceleration strategies for moderately small $K$, our method runs fairly faster than its rival frameworks with a negligible harm to its performance.
 Detailed experiments on the performance of Algorithm \ref{alg:rcchgd} are given in the next sub-section.
-In all the following simulations we have used the above-mentioned initialization and acceleration techniques unless we say otherwise.
+In all the following simulations we have always used the discussed initialization technique unless we say otherwise.

+One more issue that should be discussed before proceeding to the next sub-section, is that finding the convex hull of a dataset $\boldsymbol{D}$ might be very sensitive to the presence of outliers in the dataset.
+However, analysis of the effect of outliers goes beyond the scope of this paper and we leave this interesting line of work for future researches in this area.